All systems operational

 30-second heartbeats with server timestamps.
 Know immediately if your connection drops.

-Never miss a listing again
+Never miss a Binance listing alert again

 Join our Telegram channel for updates, or contact us directly to get your API key and start trading new listings in real time.
+See our pricing & tiers to pick the plan that fits you.

 Join Telegram Channel